scape76/flights-react-redux/README.md

-Simple flights timetable data based on https://aviationstack.com/ api.
-To start, copy the project to your folder.
-Istall all the necessary dependencies, by writing npm install in bash.
+To start:
+1. Clone the repo
+2. Install LTS <a href="https://nodejs.org/en/">Nodejs</a>
+3. run npm install to install all the necessary dependencies
-Then, write npm start and open http://localhost:8080/# in your browser
+3. run npm start and open http://localhost:8080

+Contact me on discord scape#6776 or telegram @scape76